shuttle-hq/shuttle/examples/url-shortener/README.md

 ## How to use it

-you can use this url shortener from terminal. just copy this command to your terminal and replace `<URL>` with url that you want to shorten
+You can use this URL shortener directly from your terminal.
+Just copy and paste this command to your terminal and replace `<URL>` with the URL that you want to shorten

 ```bash
 curl -X POST -d '<URL>' https://s.shuttleapp.rs